joakimsk/vibration-trigger/README.md

 # Vibration activated trigger

-We use a Piezoelectric element with an operational amplifier to detect small movements.
+We use a Piezoelectric element with an operational amplifier (low power amplifier, LM386) to detect small movements.
 Sensitivity is controlled with potentiometer RV1.

 A monostable 555-timer gets triggered, and can be continuously reset, to maintain stable output signal.

 The output signal is in this case, driving a LED, but could be used to activate external devices, for example, the purpose of which this was made, an off-the-shelf GPS tracker.

+Power supply should probably be 5v regulated...
+So consider using LM7805 or alternatives.
+I think a USB power supply connected to a 12v unregulated lead battery should be ok, 5-5.4 volts.

 ![PCB as rendered](./renders/full_circuit.png)